sidchop/carpetplotR/README.md

 -   Script crashes due to low memory/RAM?
 Try increasing the downsampling factor (e.g. -d 8)
 -   Taking too long?
 Try increasing the downsampling factor (e.g. -d 8)
+-   Dependencies not installing?
+You might not have admin privileges to the path where packages are usually installed.
+Try setting this variable to somewhere else `export R_LIBS=/some/where/else` or the current directory you are using `export R_LIBS=$PWD`.

 ### Report bugs or requests